neilpricetw/kubernetes-security-nodejs-mysql/README.md

 Similar to the 'Why' for distroless, this is about limiting the hacker's options if the container gets compromised.
 The bash shell can be used to create a reverse shell for the hacker to gain access remotely if it's available.

 __Preventative Steps__:
 In securely-modified/kubernetes-manifests/mysql.yaml I've commented out the security context relating to the user and updated the image to use a hardened image.
 The user that the container runs as is not root but it's not clear who it is but I'm certain it doesn't have root permissions.
-The hardened image massively reduces the amount of vulnerabilities, see https://frontrow.rapidfort.com/app/community/imageinfo/docker.io%2Fbitnami%2Fmariadb/vulns/original for the differences between a normal and hardened mariadb image.
-I've left the hardened image commented out as the image was not compatible with the Mac M1 Chipset (I've confirmed the code works on [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes)).
+The hardened image massively reduces the amount of vulnerabilities, see [here](https://frontrow.rapidfort.com/app/community/imageinfo/docker.io%2Fbitnami%2Fmariadb/vulns/original) for the differences between a normal and hardened mariadb image.
+I've left the hardened image commented out as the image was not compatible with my Mac M1 Chipset (I've confirmed the code works on [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes)).
 ```
       #securityContext:
       #  runAsUser: 999 # run as mysql user